ioBroker/ioBroker/doc/STATE_ROLES.md

-`STATE_ROLES.md` is now a part of the offical documentation and is maintained at https://www.iobroker.net/#en/documentation/dev/stateroles.md
+`STATE_ROLES.md` is now a part of the official documentation and is maintained at https://www.iobroker.net/#en/documentation/dev/stateroles.md

 # State roles

 ## Common
 * state - very common purpose.
 If you don't know which role the state has, use this one.
 * text              (common.type = string)
-* text.url          (common.type = string) state val contains a url for usage in an anchor, iframe or img
+* text.url          (common.type = string) state val contains an URL for usage in an anchor, iframe or img
 * html              (common.type = string)
 * json              (common.type = string)
 * list              (common.type = array)